edwin170/downr1n/README.md

 Example: ./downr1n.sh --downgrade 14.3

-    --downgrade         downgrade tethered your device to iOS 14.
+    --downgrade         downgrade tethered your device to iOS 14.* or 15.*

     --dfuhelper         A helper to help get A11 devices into DFU mode from recovery mode